sharky0420/SoccerHUB/ios/README.md

    npm run start
    ```

+   The bundler should report `Tunnel ready`/`Metro waiting on exp://...` within a few seconds.
+Wait for that log before attempting to open the simulator so the deep link does not time out.

 4. **Open the app**
    - Press `i` in the Expo CLI terminal to launch the iOS simulator, or
-   - Scan the QR code with the Expo Go app on a physical iPhone (both devices must be on the same network).
+   - Use the Expo Go app on a physical device (both the phone and your computer must be on the same network).

+   If `simctl openurl` times out, ensure the Metro bundler is still running and reachable (no firewall/VPN blocking `exp://` URLs) and re-run the `i` shortcut once Metro is ready.

 5. **(Optional) Run a full native build**